 9.2.4 Provide the patient free and immediate access to a telephone, internet accessible computer and contact information for law enforcement, National Sexual Assault Hotline, the nearest consulate or embassy, and the Coast Guard.
 This information must be maintained within the Medical Facility or elsewhere on the ship.

-9.3 Pregnancy: Pregnant passengers and crew who have entered the 24th week of estimated fetal gestational age by the last day of the cruise should not be permitted to sail with the ship.
+9.3 Pregnancy: Pregnant passengers and crew who have entered the 24th week of estimated fetal gestational age at any time during the cruise should not be permitted to sail with the ship.